AswinAzikar/SCoRE/README.md

 # SCoRE - Secure and Efficient Student Bus Travel

-SCoRE (Student Concession and QR Ticketing for Efficient Routes with Live Tracking) is a mobile app designed to simplify student bus travel by integrating concession management, secure QR ticketing, and real-time bus location tracking.
+SCoRE (Student Concession and QR Ticketing and Real-Time Tracking) is a mobile app designed to simplify student bus travel by integrating concession management, secure QR ticketing, and real-time bus location tracking.

 ## Abstract